4ndyg0h/CSC1009-Project/README.md

 # CSC1009-Project
 CSC1009 - Group Assignment
+Our team has designed a GUI application to analyse the essential information of the currency rates along with the past and real-time news.

 ## Install
 These are the modules required to be installed in order to excute the program.